Want Better Returns? Don?t Ignore These 2 Medical Stocks Set to Beat Earnings

 The Zacks Earnings ESP, Explained

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Abbott (ABT) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.92 a share five days away from its upcoming earnings release on January 25, 2023.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Medtronic (MDT) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.28 a share, just 28 days from its upcoming earnings release on February 21, 2023.

-By taking the percentage difference between the $0.92 Most Accurate Estimate and the $0.90 Zacks Consensus Estimate, Abbott has an Earnings ESP of +2.6%.
-Investors should also know that ABT is one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $1.28 Most Accurate Estimate and the $1.26 Zacks Consensus Estimate, Medtronic has an Earnings ESP of +1.47%.
+Investors should also know that MDT is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-ABT is just one of a large group of Medical stocks with a positive ESP figure.
-Humana (HUM) is another qualifying stock you may want to consider.
+MDT is just one of a large group of Medical stocks with a positive ESP figure.
+NovoCure (NVCR) is another qualifying stock you may want to consider.

-Slated to report earnings on February 1, 2023, Humana holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.47 a share 12 days from its next quarterly update.
+NovoCure is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on February 23, 2023.
+NVCR's Most Accurate Estimate sits at -$0.29 a share 30 days from its next earnings release.

-Humana's Earnings ESP figure currently stands at +0.04% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.46.
+The Zacks Consensus Estimate for NovoCure is -$0.32, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +9.47%.

-ABT and HUM's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+MDT and NVCR's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported